 As you're paying back your merchant cash advance each month, you may find that your borrowing requirements change, particularly if you're a growing SME.

-Once a certain amount of your MCA has been repaid, most lenders will allow you to take on additional capital which can be used to help continue driving your business forwards
+Once a certain amount of your merchant cash advance has been repaid, most lenders will allow you to take on additional capital which can be used to help continue driving your business forwards

 Each merchant cash advance application is underwritten and assessed based on your history of takings through your card reader.
-If you've been turned down for a traditional loan elsewhere, then this alternative method of borrowing could work in your favour since decisions primarily made on transactions rather than credit history.
+If you've been turned down for a traditional loan elsewhere, or have a poor business credit score, then this alternative method of borrowing could work in your favour since decisions are primarily made on transactions rather than credit history.

 The same can also be said of businesses who are still growing their cash flow and don't meet the qualifying criteria of other loans, as well as those who have only been trading for a short period of time.

 With more and more merchant cash advance lenders coming to the UK market, there are some highly competitive interest rates available.
-However, MCAs typically carry higher interest rates than traditional, long term loans due to the short term nature of their borrowing, as well as the added risk of providing flexible monthly repayments.
+However, merchant cash advances typically carry higher interest rates than traditional, long term loans due to the short term nature of their borrowing, as well as the added risk of providing flexible monthly repayments.

 A merchant cash advance is not typically used as a long term borrowing option but instead to help facilitate short term growth and provide a stop gap during dips in cash flow.
 They can also be used to take care of unexpected outgoings such as tax bills or utility payments.